diefenbach/django-lfs/docs/user/management/shop/images.rst

     see a progress bar meanwhile your images are being uploaded.

 Delete Images
-    To delete images select the checkboxes above all images you want to delete and click the ``Delete`` button.
+    To delete images select the check boxes above all images you want to delete and click the ``Delete`` button.
 Alternative you can click on the ``Toggle selection`` button in order to inverse the current selection.